Salazopyrin En-Tabs 500 mg gastro-resistant tablets

 Pharmacotherapeutic group: Aminosalicylic acid and similar agents, ATC code: A07EC01

 Pharmacological particulars: around 90% of a dose reaches the colon where bacteria split the drug into sulfapyridine (SP) and mesalazine (ME).
 These are also active, and the unsplit sulfasalazine (SASP) is also active on a variety of symptoms.
-Most SP is absorbed, hydroxylated or glucuronidated and a mix of unchanged and metabolised SP appears in the
+Most SP is absorbed, hydroxylated or glucuronidated and a mix of unchanged and metabolised SP appears in the urine.
+Some ME is taken up and acetylated in the colon wall, such that renal excretion is mainly AC-ME.
+SASP is excreted unchanged in the bile and urine.

-Overall the drug and its metablites exert immunimodulatory effects, antibacterial effects, effects on the arachidonic acid cascade and alteration of activity of certain enzymes.
+Overall the drug and its metabolites exert immunimodulatory effects, antibacterial effects, effects on the arachidonic acid cascade and alteration of activity of certain enzymes.
 The net result clinically is a reduction in activity of the inflammatory bowel disease.
 In rheumatoid arthritis a disease modifying effect is evident in 1-3 months, with characteristics falls in CRP and other indicators of inflammation.
 ME is not believed to be responsible for this effect.

 Radiographic studies show marked reduction in progression (larsen or sharp index) compared with placebo or hydroxychloroquine over two years in early patients.
 If drug is stopped the benefit appears to be maintained.